rmiessle/timeline-demo/plan.md

 ##### Type
 By default, this is blank for a normal event.
 If you are creating a Title event, change to Title.
 If you are creating an Era, change to Era.
 ###### Title
 The title slide is the first "event" you see, if you create one.
 It shows up before any of the events, and acts as an introduction to the timeline.
 It's optional.
-It doesn't require any date data, and will ignore it if you put it in the Google Sheet.
+It doesn't require any date data, and TimelineJS will ignore data information it if you put it in the Google Sheet.
 ###### Era
 Eras create blocks of color that can differentiate different eras of time.
 These are created by having an event that has a start and and end date, and the event type is defined as an era.
 ##### Groups